stennant/vr_PostSorting/README.md

-# vr_analysis_ephys
+# in_vivo_ephys_openephys
-# Analyses behavioural and electrophysiology data obtained from tetrode recordings in virtual reality

-Created by Sarah Tennant
+Analysis for in vivo electrophysiology recordings saved in open ephys format.